espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 The configuration parameters can be set in the file `sdkconfig`.

-**If the `sdkconfig` file is not in the project folder, you will need to first build the project.
-This file is only created after the first build.**
+> **Note**: If the `sdkconfig` file does not exist in the project folder, you need to build the project.
+This file is only created after the first build.

 On the SDK Configuration, go to `Component config` -> `Board Support Package (generic)`